Mariana Verkerk

-Mariana Verkerk is a Dutch–American model, runway coach, agent, television personality, businesswoman and commercial producer.
+Mariana Verkerk is a Dutch–American model, runway coach, television personality, businesswoman and commercial producer.
 She has walked the runway for various designers, such as Michael Kors, Nicole Miller and Thierry Mugler.
-Since 2005, Mariana has served as a judge and runway coach on the TV shows Scandinavia's Next Top Model, Norway's Next Top Model (cycle 7), Benelux' Next Top Model, and Holland's Next Top Model.
+Since 2005, Verkerk has served as a judge and runway coach on the TV shows Scandinavia's Next Top Model, Norway's Next Top Model (cycle 7), Benelux' Next Top Model, and Holland's Next Top Model.

 Early life and discovery

 Mariana Verkerk was born in 1960 and raised in Schiedam, a city outside of Rotterdam, The Netherlands.
 She started working for an American shipping company at the age of 16.
 Verkerk started modeling at age 21 after being convinced to go to New York City by a fashion journalist.

 As soon as she arrived in New York City, she met with numerous agencies.
 All of them rejected her, claiming that she was too old – she was 21 at the time.
-Mariana returned to the Netherlands, and then traveled back to New York a few months later.
+Verkerk returned to the Netherlands, and then traveled back to New York a few months later.
 Her career took off after a young fashion designer asked her to walk the runway for him.

 Career

 Modeling

 After signing with Elite Model Management, Verkerk worked with supermodels such as Naomi Campbell, Kate Moss, and Tyra Banks.

-As a model, Mariana travelled all over the world to walk fashion shows for Michael Kors, Nicole Miller, Thierry Mugler, Carolina Herrera, Bill Blass, Victoria's Secret, Bogner, Maidenform, Escada, Gloria Vanderbilt, Paloma Picasso, Halston, Zang Toi, Akris, and Anne Cole.
+As a model, Verkerk travelled all over the world to walk fashion shows for Michael Kors, Nicole Miller, Thierry Mugler, Carolina Herrera, Bill Blass, Victoria's Secret, Bogner, Maidenform, Escada, Gloria Vanderbilt, Paloma Picasso, Halston, Zang Toi, Akris, and Anne Cole.

-Mariana has appeared on the cover and inside pages of Elle, Vogue, Harper's Bazaar, Paper, and Forbes.
+Verkerk has appeared on the cover and inside pages of Elle, Vogue, Harper's Bazaar, Paper, and Forbes.

 Coaching

 In 1983, Elite Model Management started Elite Model Look, an annual event to discover new female fashion models.
-In 1990, Mariana was asked to prepare the new fashion talents for the runway.
+In 1990, Verkerk was asked to prepare the new fashion talents for the runway.

 Verkerk became a runway coach for Model Search America (now Mogull Talent), which at the time was one of the largest scouting companies in the US.
-During the course of ten years attended conventions and gave motivational speeches across the country.
+During the course of ten years, she attended conventions and gave motivational speeches across the country.

 Television

-In 2005, Mariana became the Posing Coach and a jury member for Scandinavia's Next Top Model, and later for Norway's Next Top Model, Benelux Next Top Model, and Holland's Next Top Model.
-During that time, she also appeared in other Dutch programs such as Atlas and ‘Jouw vrouw/Mijn vrouw VIPS’.
+In 2005, Verkerk became the Posing Coach and a jury member for Scandinavia's Next Top Model, and later for Norway's Next Top Model, Benelux Next Top Model, and Holland's Next Top Model.
+During that time, she also appeared in other Dutch programs such as Atlas and Jouw vrouw/Mijn vrouw VIPS.

 Expeditie Robinson a.k.a.
 Dutch Survivor

-Mariana joined the show for the 20th anniversary, which took place in the Philippines in 2019.
-In 20 Mariana competed in the All-Star edition of Expeditie Robinson which aired in the spring of 2022.
-Mariana was a semi-finalist in both seasons.
+Verkerk joined the show for the 20th anniversary, which took place in the Philippines in 2019.
+In 2022, Verkerk competed in the All-Star edition of Expeditie Robinson which aired in the spring of 2022.
+Verkerk was a semi-finalist in both seasons.